oscarnyl/flaskbuckle/README.md

 the endpoint.

 Parameters:
-- `model: SwaggerModel` - A class extending from `swagger.SwaggerModel`.
+- `model: SwaggerModel` - A class extending from `SwaggerModel`.
 Note that you should not pass an instance of a class; you should reference the class directly.
 - `status_code: int` - The status code that will return the declared model. ex: